 Every year, on the third Wednesday of November, GIS enthusiasts and professionals around the world come together to celebrate GIS Day, a vibrant occasion that highlights the power and potential of geographic information systems.
 A time where we can all recognize and celebrate our collective efforts to provide insightful analysis, helpful tools, and accurate data to assist with data-driven decision-making.
 Oh, and make some pretty awesome maps.

-Having the opportunity to work with a ton of amazing organizations across the U.S., we’re able to see on weekly basis some truly cool and innovative applications of GIS.
-This year for GIS Day, we’d like to draw attention to three organizations: Cobb County, Georgia, Colorado Springs, Colorado, and New Braunfels, Texas.
+Having the opportunity to work with a ton of amazing organizations across the U.S., we’re able to see on a weekly basis some truly cool and innovative applications of GIS for government.
+This year for GIS Day, we’d like to draw attention to three organizations: Cobb County, Georgia; Colorado Springs, Colorado; and New Braunfels, Texas.
 Each of these cities demonstrate creative and effective use of Esri ArcGIS and OpenGov to inform their constituents, provide easy-to-use tools for their staff, and expand the audience and increase visibility of their efforts.

 Cobb County, GA Parks